-This lawsuit challenges the legality of a Department of Homeland Security rule that would drastically expand the definition of "public charge" for the purpose of admission into the country and adjustment of immigration status.
+This lawsuit challenged the legality of a 2019 Department of Homeland Security rule that would drastically expand the definition of "public charge" for the purpose of admission into the country and adjustment of immigration status.
 See Washington et al. v.
 DHS, No. 19-cv-5210 (E.D.
 Wa., filed Aug.
 14, 2019).

 From colonial times to present day, "public charge" meant someone who would be permanently and primarily reliant on the government for subsistence.
-Under the new rule, that original meaning would be redefined as a noncitizen who receives common forms of federal and state public assistance, even in small amounts and for short periods of time-including Medicaid, SNAP benefits, and housing subsidies.
-The rule will cause lawfully present noncitizens whom Congress specifically made eligible to participate in federal benefit programs to disenroll or forbear enrollment, harming the public health and the economic vitality of Maryland's immigrant community.
+Under the 2019 rule, that original meaning would be redefined as a noncitizen who receives common forms of federal and state public assistance, even in small amounts and for short periods of time including Medicaid, SNAP benefits, and housing subsidies.
+The rule would have caused lawfully present noncitizens whom Congress specifically made eligible to participate in federal benefit programs to disenroll or forbear enrollment, harming the public health and the economic vitality of Maryland's immigrant community.

 The plaintiff states filed a motion for preliminary injunction, and on October 11, 2019, the district court entered a nationwide injunction preserving the status quo and issued a stay under APA section 705.
 Defendants appealed the injunction and the Ninth Circuit granted a stay of the injunction pending appeal, allowing the policy to go into effect.
 On December 2, 2020, a Ninth Circuit panel affirmed the merits of the preliminary injunction.
 In January, Defendants filed a cert. petition and a motion to stay the mandate, which the Ninth Circuit granted on January 20.
 On February 22, 2021, the Supreme Court granted cert. in DHS v.
 New York.
-On March 9, on the joint motions of the parties, the Supreme Court dismissed the federal government's appeals of the preliminary injunctions in our case related cases, and DHS confirmed that the 2019 rule was vacated.
+On March 9, on the joint motions of the parties, the Supreme Court dismissed the federal government's appeals of the preliminary injunctions in related cases, and on March 15, 2021, DHS issued a notice confirming that the 2019 rule was vacated.

-A coalition of 11 states led by Arizona then moved to intervene in the Ninth Circuit to seek certiorari; we opposed the motion to intervene, and on April 8 the motion was denied.
-Arizona then filed a motion to intervene in the Supreme Court, then filed a petition for a writ of certiorari challenging the Ninth Circuit's denial of the motion to intervene, as well as the merits of the Ninth Circuit's decision affirming the preliminary injunction.
-We filed opposition to the cert. petition, as did the federal government.
+A coalition of 11 states led by Arizona then moved to intervene in the Ninth Circuit in order to seek certiorari; the plaintiff states opposed the motion to intervene, and on April 8, 2021 the motion was denied.
+Arizona then filed a motion to intervene in the Supreme Court, and then filed a petition for a writ of certiorari challenging the Ninth Circuit's denial of the motion to intervene, as well as the merits of the Ninth Circuit's decision affirming the preliminary injunction.
+The plaintiff states filed an opposition to the cert. petition, as did the federal government.
 On October 29, 2021, the Supreme Court granted Arizona's cert. petition as to the question of whether states with interests should be permitted to intervene to defend a rule when the United States ceases to defend.
+On June 15, 2022, the Supreme Court dismissed the writ of certiorari as improvidently granted, but Chief Justice Roberts, joined by Justices Thomas, Alito, and Gorsuch, wrote a concurrence expressing their view that the Biden Administration had departed from the usual notice and comment requirements of the Administrative Procedure Act when it rescinded the 2019 rule.
+Arizona v.
+City & Cnty. of San Francisco, California, 213 L. Ed.
+2d 284, 142 S. Ct.
+1926 (2022)